bookmark_borderThinking Basketball

 Life on the Run by Bill Bradley

-Although the book was written by an active player, it is not an autobiography.
-Bill Bradley does writ eabout his own history, but this takes up only a small part of the book.
+Although Bradley wrote that book as an active player, it is not an autobiography.
+Bill Bradley does write about his own history, but this takes up only a small part of the book.
 Rather, “Life on the Run” is an account of the daily life of an NBA team in the 1970s.
 The author describes a span of a few weeks during the 1973-74 season.
 The title alludes to the hectic life of a professional player, the many flights, arriving at hotels in the middle of the night or early in the morning, frantically eating meals and training sessions.

 It’s interesting to read how different the life of an NBA pro was back then.
 While the league has existed since 1946, some fans don’t consider the “true” start of the modern NBA until the arrival of Magic Johnson and Larry Bird (and later Michael Jordan).
 The 70s, on the other hand, are considered somewhat of a forgotten decade as far as the sport of basketball is concerned.
 These differences are evident, for example, in flights between different NBA cities.
 The Knicks’ players used normal scheduled flights and were sometimes not even recognized or mistaken for a circus troupe.